elixir-uk/fellowship/_pages/training_materials.md

 ## Training

 ### FAIR in (biological) practice – Ed-DaSH
-The course has material on FAIR principles as well as RDM best practice.
+The course has material on FAIR principles as well as RDM best practices.
 The great thing about this material is that it can be taught face-to-face as part of The Carpentries or be delivered online/on-demand.
 You do not need to have prior knowledge of data management to benefit from this course, but familiarity with spreadsheets (such as Excel) and a bio background will be helpful.
 This is aimed at researchers who are working in the life sciences, and those who wish to have a better understanding of Open Science and FAIR practices.
 [Go to training»](https://carpentries-incubator.github.io/fair-bio-practice/)

+### RDM-bites
+During the ELIXIR-UK DaSH Training Fellowship project, short, bite-sized videos were created to provide overviews and signposting for basic and specialised areas of research data management.
+Topics vary from data storage to working with sequencing data file types.
+These are recommended for anyone working in life sciences, or data management.
+As the videos are only a few minutes each, it’s possible to watch a whole topic in a short time!
+[Go to RDM-bites collection] (https://fellowship.elixiruknode.org/tags/?tag=RDMbites)

 ### How to FAIR